Q+A: Dori, HocTok

 Dori, Co-Founder of HocTok

 Who is your main audience?

 Our main audience is everyone!
 We don't want to turn anyone down.
 We don't say that we're this group of people and we're not that group of people.
 We hope that every person is interested to check us out and see what we do and maybe find something that they like.
 It doesn't mean that they will like everything; maybe some things they won't be interested in.
-But from the response that we've received so far, I think that we've attracted people that have different interests, and I’m hoping that will continue.
+But from the response that we've received so far, I think we've attracted people that have different interests, and I’m hoping that will continue.

 How do you engage with your readers?